aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/manage-eml-attachments-aspose-email-java/_index.md

 AttachmentCollection attachments = msg.getAttachments();
 ```

 **Explanation**:
-- The `getAttachments()` method retrieves all attachments from the email message.
+- `getAttachments()` returns a collection that holds every file attached to the email.

 ### Iterate Over Attachments and Display Names

 #### Overview
-Iterate through each attachment in the collection to display its name, useful for logging or verification.
+Iterating over the collection lets you **get attachment names**, which is useful for logging or building UI lists.

 #### Code Snippet